ZmjbS/tsar/README.md

 python manage.py loaddata fixtures/showcase-groups.membership.json
 ```

-Now you're ready to fire up the development server and play around.
+I hope all went well because that's it.
+You're now ready to fire up the development server (if it's not still running) and play around.
 Run:
 ```bash
 python manage.py runserver
 ```
-and open a browser at http://127.0.0.1:8000/admin/ .
-Log in, create a member that points to the user you created when you sync-ed the database.
-Then point the browser to http://127.0.0.1:8000/ and off you go...
+Point the browser to http://127.0.0.1:8000/ and off you go...